stclib/STC/docs/cregex_api.md

 ## Limitations

-The main goal of **cregex** is to be small and fast with limited but useful unicode support.
-In order to reach these goals, **cregex** currently does not support the following features (non-exhaustive list):
+The main goal of **cregex** is to be small and fast with useful unicode support.
+In order to reach these goals, **cregex** currently does not support the following features:
-- In order to limit table sizes, several general UTF8 character classes are missing, like \p{L}, \p{S}, and specific scripts like \p{Tibetan}.
-Some/all of these may be added in the future as an alternative source file with unicode tables to link with.
-Currently, only code points from from the Basic Multilingual Plane (BMP) are supported, which contains all the most commonly used unicode characters, symbols and scripts.
+- In order to limit table sizes, some large UTF8 character classes are missing, like all symbols \p{S}, and specific scripts like \p{Tibetan}.
+Only code points from the Basic Multilingual Plane (BMP) are matched from the supported classes.
 - {n, m} syntax for repeating previous token min-max times.
 - Non-capturing groups
 - Lookaround and backreferences (cannot be implemented efficiently).

-If you need a more feature complete, but bigger library, use [RE2 with C-wrapper](https://github.com/google/re2) which uses the same type of regex engine as **cregex**, or use [PCRE2](https://www.pcre.org/).